Solving Hidden Monotone Variational Inequalities with Surrogate Losses: Experiments

 Similar to the deterministic update, we show that the stochastic version can be shown to be the minimizer of a surrogate loss $\tilde{\ell}_t(\theta)$, whose minimizer is the exact update (\ref{eq:bert-update-stoch}).
 The stochastic surrogate $\tilde{\ell}_t$ and its gradient, derived in Proposition \ref{thm:bert-surr}, are

 where $\hat{\Xi}$ and $\hat{T}_{\pi}$ correspond to the natural estimators using the empirical distribution (see Appendix ~\ref{sec:appendix-linear} for more details).
 Instead of minimizing the loss exactly it can be approximated with GD, thus avoiding the matrix inversion $\hat{D}^{-1}_t$, which can make \eqref{eq:bert-update-stoch} intractable.
-Figure \ref{fig:bertsekas_experiments} demonstrates the effectiveness of approximating Bertsekas' method \eqref{eq:bert-update-stoch} via GD on the surrogate $\tilde{\ell}_t$~\eqref{eq:surr-stoch-berts} in a slow mixing 100-state Markov chain.
+Figure \ref{fig:bertsekas_experiments} demonstrates the effectiveness of approximating update \eqref{eq:bert-update-stoch} via GD on the surrogate $\tilde{\ell}_t$~\eqref{eq:surr-stoch-berts}.